 We do not accept email substantive change submissions for two reasons:

-1) the authenticity of the communication may not be assured; and 2) documents submitted as hard copy addressed to Dr. Belle Wheelan are logged in and tracked so that you are assured of a timely, authoritative response.
+1) the authenticity of the communication may not be assured; and 2) documents submitted in physical form to Dr. Belle Wheelan are logged in and tracked so that you are assured of a timely, authoritative response.
 Emailed submissions are too easily lost, corrupted or misdirected, for instance to a spam or junk mail folder.6.
 A local business has asked us to offer our approved MBA degree program at their facility for a specific target audience.
 Is this considered a substantive change?

 Yes, the guidelines are the same whether a single cohort or a continuous program will be offered.
 When an institution establishes an off-campus site at which 50% or more of the credits in a program can be obtained, a prospectus should be submitted 3 months prior to the start date.7.
 We started offering a few online courses several years ago.
 Now it appears that students can complete a majority of their program online although that was not intended when we started.
 Do we have to report this?

-10. Is a team visit required for most substantive changes?
+12. Is a team visit required for most substantive changes?

-An on-site committee visit is required within 6 months after initiation of
+An on-site committee visit is required within 6 months after initiation of the following changes:

-11. Our college is interested in reconfiguring existing courses in an approved program to create a new degree.
+13. Our college is interested in reconfiguring existing courses in an approved program to create a new degree.
 Is this considered substantive to SACS?

 In most cases, the re-packaging of existing courses does not constitute a substantive change.

-12. Do we need to report collaborative programs with foreign institutions or consortia with institutions in our system?
+14. Do we need to report collaborative programs with foreign institutions or consortia with institutions in our system?

-If the institution is establishing a contractual agreement with another institution to offer credit instruction leading to a diploma, certificate or degree, a letter of notification should be sent to the Commission as well as signed copy of the written agreement.
+If the institution is establishing a contractual agreement with another institution to offer credit instruction leading to a diploma, certificate or degree, a letter of notification should be sent to the Commission as well as a signed copy of the written agreement.

-13. Do new continuing education programs need to be reported?
+15. Do new continuing education programs need to be reported?